galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 >
 {: .quote}

-Unlike the official curriculum, with its explicitly stated cognitive and affective objectives, the hidden curriculum relies on those organisational aspects of classroom life, such as the communicative systems, whose effects on the learning process are generally not consciously perceived by students ({% cite Olivo2005 %}).
+Unlike the official curriculum, with its explicitly stated cognitive and affective objectives, **the hidden curriculum relies on those organisational aspects, such as the communicative systems, whose effects on the learning process are generally not consciously perceived by students** ({% cite Olivo2005 %}).
 On the light of this definition, a new question emerges: which impact has the hidden curriculum on the learning process?

 According the **Critical Learning Theory**, what students learn from the formally sanctioned content of the curriculum is much less important than what they learn from the ideological assumptions embodied in the four communicative systems: the curricular system, the system of pedagogical styles of classroom control, the evaluative system, and the technological infraestructure ({% cite Giroux1988 %}, {% cite Anders1980 %}).